Our Wine Names

 We at Seaside Pearl look forward to welcoming you, or indeed, welcoming you back, to this beautiful location that we call home.
 We are committed to providing you with an experience that is richly satisfying.

-Deliciousness and reflection of place are what we seek, and they continue to find a home in this graceful red wine.
 When our Landing Road hits your palate you will find rich flavours of chocolate, blackberry and gentle oak.
-Landing Road is a mature wine aged 18 months in barrel and while delicious already, will easily improve in the bottle for the next 6-8 years.
-Since it is hard to resist now we recommend splash decanting the wine before you plan on consuming it!
 Pair this luscious, tasty red with duck, herb crusted lamb chops, beef and pork roasts or mushroom and grain based dishes.
-The blend is 65 % Cabernet Sauvignon, 23% Merlot, 12% Cabernet Franc, all sourced from premium growers in the South Okanagan
+The blend is 65 % Cabernet Sauvignon, 23% Merlot, 12% Cabernet Franc, all sourced from premium growers in the South Okanagan.

 Released with great excitement, Royal Engineers Reserve Petit Verdot was named after the Royal Engineers, the tiny military force that served during the Fraser Canyon Gold Rush.
 With their splendid scarlet jackets, the 220 men of the Royal Engineers, commonly known as “Sappers” laid the foundation for much of British Columbia by building roads, producing maps, surveying land and settling miner’s disputes.
 In 1864, Royal Engineer Alben Hawkins arrived to survey the area now called Mount Lehman and took up residence on the bluff above the southern bank of the Fraser River.